-Mold and mildew don’t just grow in the obvious places like in the bathroom on the shower curtain or the back of a dripping AC unit.
+Mold and mildew don’t just grow in the obvious places like on the shower curtain in your bathroom or the back of a dripping AC unit.
 Mold can grow absolutely anywhere that moisture is present.
-It loves damp, dark areas, and one place you may discover this harmful fungus is in your shoe closet.
+It loves damp, dark areas, and often grows undetected in places you don’t often look at.
+One place you may discover this harmful fungus is in your shoe closet.

 How Your Shoes Got Moldy

-The closet is damp and dark, and mold grew in the closet spread to your shoes.
+- The closet is damp and dark, and mold that grew in the closet spread to your shoes.

 Basically, it happened because the environment was prime for mold to grow.
-You don’t want that.
+No one wants that.
 Finding the source of the problem and removing the mold is crucial to good health.
-At My Pure Environment, we are experts at diagnosing and treating mold issues.
-We will completely remove the mold from your home so you can breathe easy.
+At My Pure Environment, we are experts at diagnosing and treating mold issues anywhere in the home, even in closets.
+We will completely remove the mold from your home so you can breathe easily and healthily.

-It might be possible to save your shoes after mold has grown in your closet or on your shoes.
-Shoes are a wardrobe investment, and many of us would be interested in ways to rescue our shoes from the trash.
-If you can’t see any mold on your shoes, but you found mold in your closet, you’ll still want to clean everything inside the closet.
+Fortunately, it can be possible to save your shoes after mold has grown in your closet or on your shoes.
+Shoes are a wardrobe investment, and many of us would rather find ways to rescue our shoes from the trash than invest in a new pair.
+And even if you can’t see any mold on your shoes, but you found mold in your closet, you should still clean your shoes and everything else inside the closet.

-Never wear moldy shoes.
+Mold is dangerous, so you should never wear moldy shoes.
 Mold growing on a shoe’s insole could cause a toenail fungus infection.
-If inhaled, mold can trigger respiratory problems and asthma attacks in vulnerable people.
+And if inhaled, mold can trigger respiratory problems and asthma attacks in vulnerable people.
 Mold vulnerability isn’t as uncommon as you might think.
 Approximately 25% of the population is genetically vulnerable to mold toxins.

 Store with Care

-After hiking in the rain, jogging through puddles, or working out at the gym, leave your shoes outside of the closet until they are completely dry.
+Never put your shoes in a dark place while wet.
+After hiking in the rain, jogging through puddles, or working out at the gym, make sure to leave your shoes outside of the closet until they are completely dry.
 As a precaution, you can also spray down your shoes with a mixture of white vinegar and water, then wipe them dry with a clean cloth.